Molecules of carbon dioxide, water and salt

 Knowing Each Child

-Your child learns in a small class with an 8:1 pupil–teacher ratio.
+Your child learns in a small class — no class exceeds ten pupils, and most are smaller.
 Because numbers are low, the teacher knows each pupil’s strengths, challenges and daily progress in detail.

 Support is given quickly.